 Slot site regulation – latest updates affecting players

 It’s always busy in the world of UK slot regulation!
 And if you’ve been feeling like there’s a new rule or restriction every time you log in lately, you’re probably not wrong.
-From stake caps and bonus changes to affordability checks and advertising restrictions, there’s a lot to keep track of.
+From wagering caps and promotions changes to affordability checks and the levy, there’s a lot to keep track of.
+This update covers the biggest recent changes.

-From January this year, new guidelines for online game design were introduced.
+In early 2025, new guidelines for online game design were introduced.
 These included a 5 second minimum ‘turn’ speed, no more autoplay, no more simultaneous multi-gaming, and a ban on winning sound effects when your win is less than your stake.

 Affordability checks